NJ Cop Dead By Suicide Months After Charges Of Having Sex With Wife In Front Of Kids: Officials

-The 40-year-old former Hamilton (Mercer County) police officer was found dead in an area of Washington Crossing State Park near the Delaware River, NJ Advance Media reports.
+The 40-year-old former Hamilton (Mercer County) police officer was found dead in an area of Washington Crossing State Park in Hopewell near the Delaware River, a spokesperson from the prosecutor's office said.
+The prosecutor's office is assisting Hopewell police with the death investigation.

 DiBiasi and his wife, Elizabeth DiBiasi, 43, a longtime sergeant in the Mercer County Sheriff's Office, were arrested in January after investigators received a report from the National Center for Missing and Exploited Children (NCMEC), as previously reported by Daily Voice.